 First, teachers taught real lessons in the fresh-air setting.
 Time outside was not a free-for-all for the study’s students.

-Also, the fresh-air setting was not part of a nature reserve, community park, or a faraway forest.
+It's also important to note, the fresh-air setting was not part of a nature reserve, community park, or a faraway forest.
 It was a simple patch of grass near the building that the students walked to, so replication is doable.

-- Take homework outside.
+- Take schoolwork outside.
 Why not change it up a bit when your child has a math worksheet or reading log to complete?
 She just might finish faster (and retain more knowledge) if she’s breathing fresh air.